anthill-tec/btrfs-subvolume-tools/docs/create-subvolume.md

 : Additional options to pass to the backup command (Use with caution, options are passed directly to do-backup.sh)

+**--debug**
+: Enable debug mode with detailed logging.
+This option provides verbose output about the backup process, including pattern matching details, file operations, and execution flow.
+Useful for troubleshooting exclude pattern issues or diagnosing backup failures.

 # RUNNING FROM EMERGENCY SHELL

 To properly create subvolumes on system mountpoints like /home, /var, etc., it's recommended to run this script from an emergency shell.
 This ensures no processes are using the target mountpoint during the operation.